 Nova's Sew Straight Guide is fully adjustable for a huge variety of seam allowances.
 You decide where your perfect "1/4 inch" seam allowance is!
 Two unobtrusive screws hold it securely in place so it can not twist and scratch your beloved machine.

 This is a great guide for sewing and quilting.
 It allows you to adjust for various weights of fabric so you can achieve the perfect seam allowance.
 The two screws have minimal sized heads, so they don't catch on your threads and fabrics or bruise your knuckles!
 The true beauty of the two screws is that they will not allow the guide to twist and scratch the finish on your machine!
-You can chain piece all day long knowing that all you have to do is bump up against this guide and go!
+You can chain piece all day long, knowing that all you have to do is bump up against this guide and go!

-Nova 'finger tightens' the two screws, but if you prefer to use an allen wrench, she sells those singly for this purpose - just make certain not to over tighten!
+Nova 'finger tightens' the two screws, but if you prefer to use an allen wrench, she sells those individually for this purpose - just make certain not to over tighten!
 See below for a video demo and for recommended products.

 Occasionally there is a problem with the front hole on the needle plate of a featherweight being not countersunk quite deep enough for the screw to be flush (this is especially true of reproduction needle plates).
 When this happens, the guide sits up too high on top of the screw instead of flat on the machine.
 The simple solution is to remove the front screw.
 The rear screw will make certain the needle plate does not move.